 Shipping dangerous goods and hazardous materials

 When shipping dangerous goods or hazardous materials, you need to know which class your goods fall under and what quantity limits apply.
-This helps you determine the required documentation and packaging and labelling as well as the right transport modes.
+This helps you determine the required documentation and packaging and labeling as well as the right transport modes.

 What are dangerous goods?